symfony/symfony-docs/contributing/community/reviews.rst

 whether the implementation is complete.

 It is okay to do partial reviews!
-If you do a partial review, comment how far you got and leave the PR in "Needs Review" state.
+If you do a partial review, comment how far you got and leave the PR in the "Needs Review" state.

 Pick a pull request from the `PRs in need of review`_ and follow these steps: